 Have A Back-Up Plan

-Don’t just plan ahead during the post-production process, but have a back-up plan as well.
+Don’t just plan ahead during the post production process, but have a back-up plan as well.
 For example, let’s say you or someone on the team is working on adding music to a scene.
 Make sure to have another piece of music prepared, in case you realize the original track which was planned to be used, doesn’t fit well with the scene.
 For every effect, music track, or transition shot that’s added, make sure there’s a contingency plan.
-Even during the final stages of production, effects, and editing often don’t wrap up until the final weeks.
-Especially for full-length features.
+Even during the final stages of production, effects and editing often don’t wrap up until the final weeks before the film’s release date, especially for full length features.